 Fanfiction represents a big grey area of copyright.
 We’ve talked a little about fanfiction on this blog, but in general, you need to be very careful if you create and/or publish fanfiction.

-To help get you started, here are a few of resources I recommend:
+To help get you started, here are a few of the resources I recommend:

 - Wikipedia’s Fanfiction Legal Page – a thorough source repository of historical legal information about copyright and fanfiction

 - Fanfiction and Copyright – a scholarly look at how the internet is eroding copyright

 - 10 Important Copyright Cases – a legal blog reviews their understanding of fanfiction and looks at 10 case studies